Hundreds more flights canceled Monday, disrupting the holiday weekend

 (CNN) — It’s another chaotic holiday weekend for those traveling by air this Memorial Day.

-Upwards of 6,000 global flights have been canceled since Friday with hundreds more fights delayed, according to flight tracking website FlightAware.
+Upwards of 6,000 global flights have been canceled since Friday with hundreds more flights delayed, according to flight tracking website FlightAware.

 Some 1,640 flights were canceled on Sunday alone, FlightAware data indicates, with more than 500 of those flying within, into or out of the US.
 On Monday morning there were already 1,228 cancellations, including more than 300 flights traveling within, into or out of the US.